RichardDooling/Entertainment_Law/Trademark/Trademark.md

 not plausible, let alone "particularly compelling."
 First, it is highly unlikely that an appreciable number of people watching the Film would even notice that Alan's bag is a knock-off. *Cf.* [*Gottlieb Dev.
 LLC v.
-Paramount Pictures Corp.* (S.D.N.Y.2008) (Chin, J.)](http://scholar.google.com/scholar_case?case=7004261802942021108) (no confusion of plaintiff sponsoring defendant's film where "it would be difficult for even a keen observer to pick out [plaintiff's] trademark" since "it appears in the background of the scene" and "occupies only a minute fraction [of] the frame for three segments
+Paramount Pictures Corp.* (SDNY 2008) (Chin, J.)](http://scholar.google.com/scholar_case?case=7004261802942021108) (no confusion of plaintiff sponsoring defendant's film where "it would be difficult for even a keen observer to pick out [plaintiff's] trademark" since "it appears in the background of the scene" and "occupies only a minute fraction [of] the frame for three segments